jrochkind/beehive_poster_viewer/docs/tiles.md

 `libvips dzsave` will output JPG -- you can choose the JPG quality level you want to output.
 With the Mesoamerica Resiste poster, it looked to us like quality 5 is the lowest you can go with no noticeable image degradation.
 Higher levels didn't seem to result in any better quality, although lower levels added artifacts.
 Note the [Q=50] on the end, where we choose JPG quality level (50 out of 100, same as 5 out of 10 in other software).

 Also, note we begin with a TIFF file as input. you want to **begin with a TIFF file saved with an RGB colorspace profile**.
 You want to start with a TIFF, not a JPG, because a JPG has already lost some original image information, which can lead to poorer quality when libvips resizes for tiles.
-And, it looks like saving in the RGB colorspace helps avoid color shifts when libvips resizes for tiles too.
+Using the RGB color profile (instead of CMYK), seems in our experience to significantly decrease file size of generated tiles, without effecting observed quality either way (positive or negative; at first I was hoping it might improve quality in the resize/reduced tiles with vips, but does not seem to).

 ## output of libvips dzsave, transfer to web server